m00qek/luci-sso/docs/tutorials/pocket-id-sso-login.md

 - **LuCI accessible over HTTPS with a certificate the browser trusts.** If using a self-signed certificate, navigate to LuCI in the browser and click through the certificate warning to trust it before continuing — the SSO callback will fail otherwise.

 !!! warning "Accepting certificate warnings is a security risk"
     Clicking through a certificate warning trains users to dismiss security indicators, which makes them more vulnerable when a warning signals a real threat.
-A [large-scale field study](https://www.usenix.org/conference/usenixsecurity13/technical-sessions/presentation/akhawe) found that users clicked through 70% of browser SSL warnings.
 If possible, use a certificate signed by a local CA rather than a bare self-signed certificate — that way users never see a warning at all.

 ---